Once heralded as the ultimate health food in the ’70s, cottage cheese soon went the way of quiche, deviled eggs, and granola.

 (Pro tip: Need ideas on how to eat right and get fit?
 Download our free “100 Ways to Lose Weight” guide here!)

-How to Eat More Cottage Cheese
+How to Eat More of This Healthy Cheese

 Sure, you could eat it straight out of the container — but there are endless ways to enjoy cottage cheese.
 Here are seven tasty and unique ideas to eat more cottage cheese: